 About Green Screens…

-Just to provide you with an example of what can be done, I used my green screen to record my Youtube trailer.
-Then, I replaced the green screen using Final Cut Pro X, and dropped in the brick wall background that you see above.
+Just to provide you with an example of what can be done, I used my green screen to record a Youtube trailer for my home improvement site.
+Then, I replaced the green screen in FCP and dropped in the brick wall background that you see above.
 Pretty cool, huh!